evgeny-goldin/gradle-plugins/node/README.markdown

 Tasks provided by the plugin:

-* `clean`    - removes all locally installed Node.js modules and bash scripts generated
+* `clean`    - removes all bash scripts generated and test results
 * `cleanAll` - removes all locally and globally installed Node.js modules and versions
 * `setup`    - sets up the environment and installs Node.js modules required
 * `test`     - runs tests